Posted 22-Jun-2019 01:15:42

 4. Can I just call and insure my horse over the phone?

 In some instances (though not many) we may also need a current vet certificate or copy of the pre-purchase exam.
-See the next question for details.
+See the next question for those details.
 And if the horse is being leased, we will also need a copy of the Lease Agreement.

 5. Do I have to pay a vet to examine the horse before I can get him insured?